gskorupa/examples/service_web_gui/webgui.md

 Before the next step we need to run our Store Service as described in the [previous  article](https://www.signocom.com/software-development/microservice-with-java-in-a-flash-not-a-problem-at-all/).

+Do folderu, w którym utworzyliśmy nasz plik Index.html z szablonem strony, pobieramy kod źródłowe s erwisu, kompilujemy i uruchamiamy.

 We leave the service going to be able to observe effects of our development  on the fly.

-Zanim przejdziemy dalej musimy uruchomić nasz Store Service opisany w poprzednim artykule.
-Do folderu, w którym utworzyliśmy nasz plik Index.html z szablonem strony, pobieramy kod źródłowe s erwisu, kompilujemy i uruchamiamy.
-Pozostawiamy działający serwis, żebyśmy mogli na bieżąco śledzić efekt dalszych zmian.

 KOD

 ## JavaScript part

 ## Page Components

+Komponenty zawierają kod HTML, CSS i JavaScript

 ### Page Header